-THE CATHOLIC AND THE CONVERT: A BRIEF EXPLORATION AND COMPARISON OF THE SPIRITUAL INFLUENCES BEHIND J.R.R.
+THE CATHOLIC AND THE CONVERT: THE SPIRITUAL INFLUENCES BEHIND J.R.R.
 TOLKIEN’S MIDDLE-EARTH AND C.S.
 LEWIS’S NARNIA

 By Joel W. Hawbaker, December 3, 2015